wearebraid/vue-griddle/readme.md

 }
 ```

 Using `g-span()` tells your element how many column-widths and (optionally) how many _extra_ gutter-widths you'd like to use for various positional properties.
 Griddle will do the math and give your properties the correct percentage value.
-Spans include the gutters between declared columns, so a `g-span(4)` will include 4 column-widths and 3 gutter-widths automatically.
+Spans include the gutters between declared columns, so a `g-span(4)` will be the sum of 4 column-widths and the 3 gutter-widths that exist between those 4 columns.

 The context (optional) is assumed to be the full `$g-max-body-width` unless you specify otherwise.
 The context argument is used to calculate root grid-column and grid-gutter widths while inside of a non-`$g-max-body-width` element.